 - Curriculum vitae

 - Letter of good standing from the current Psychiatry Residency Program Director, if in a residency program.
-If already completed residency training, the applicant should arrange for a letter from their Department Head or equivalent, or from a past Residency Program Director if their training ended less than five years ago.
+If residency training has already been completed, the applicant should arrange for a letter from their Department Head or equivalent, or from a past Residency Program Director if their training ended less than five years ago.
 The eligibility to enroll will be determined on an individual basis.

 - Two other letters of reference, at least one of which should be from a Psychiatrist practicing Geriatric Psychiatry